 Every modern browser has what is called a context menu that appears when the right mouse button is clicked (or option plus the mouse button for one-button Macs).
 When you right click a link one of the options on the context menu is a "Save As..." or "Save link as...".
 When you choose that, the file on the other side of the link is downloaded to the hard drive, even if it can be opened in the browser.
 This works even with HTML documents.

 The simplest way to emulate an HTML download tag is to simply tell people to right-click on the link to download the file.
 I typically write something like this:

 (Right click or option-click the link and choose "Save As..." to download this file.)

 Compress the File to Download

-If you want the file to download automatically, then you can use your operating system to compress the file and turn it into a zip file.
+If you want the file to download automatically, then you can use your operating system to compress the file and turn it into a ZIP file.
 This type of file will download automatically.
-How to Write a Download Link
+Here's an article that can help: How to Write a Download Link

 Finally, if you know some PHP, you can use a simple 5-line PHP script to force the web browser to download the file without zipping it or asking your readers to do anything.
 This method relies on HTTP headers to tell the browser that the file is an attachment rather than a web document.
 Here's an article that explains how to do that: How to Use PHP to Force a File Download

 There Isn't an HTML Download Tag, But Now You Don't Need One